| ||||||||||||||||||||||||||||||||||

 |

 Considering the radome geometry of Figures 1 and 2, what we see is that the framework shadow on the reflector surface is a complicated geometry problem dependent on the radome diameter, panel size, the antenna diameter and antenna scan angle.
 Figure 3 shows the radome framework shadows for both an orange peel and quasi-random 6.7m (22ft) diameter radome geometry protecting a 4.3m (14ft) diameter reflector antenna.
 To keep scattering loss low, normal practice is to use large radome panels.
-Therefore as the radome diameter gets smaller, the radome is manufactured from fewer panels.
+Therefore as the radome diameter gets smaller, the radome is manufactured from fewer panels with orange peel geometry.

-On the other hand, we can purposely make the panels smaller where the framework shadowing would mimic the quasi-random nature of the radome (compare Figure 2 and 3).
+On the other hand, one can purposely make the panels smaller where the framework shadowing would mimic the quasi-random nature of the radome (compare Figure 1, 2 and 3).
 Such a quasi-random radome with smaller panels would have a larger transmission loss due to the longer length of framework shadow members.
-Figure 4 graphically shows, as a function of scan angle, the extra shadow length for the quasi-random shadow compared to the orange peel shadow.
-The quasi-random shadow contributes 44 percent more blockage than the symmetric orange peel geometry radome.
+Figure 4 graphically shows, as a function of azimuth scan angle, the extra shadow length for the quasi-random shadow compared to the orange peel shadow.
+Under such circumstances, the quasi-random shadow contributes 44 percent more blockage than the symmetric orange peel geometry radome.
+At the same time, we wish to point that there are good reasons for manufacturing smaller quasi-random radomes that contain more panels.
+AFC manufactures both 6m and 7m diameter quasi-random radomes called Stealth (STEALTH ®).
+Stealth technology introduces unprecedented performance ideal for dual-polarized weather radar applications called polarimetric radar.

-We wish to point out to the reader that the extra shadow length problem associated with the quasi-random geometry is a property of smaller diameter radomes where the radome panel size, antenna diameter and radome diameter have similar dimensions.
+Note to reader: The extra shadow length problem associated with the quasi-random geometry is only a property of smaller diameter radomes where the radome panel size, antenna diameter and radome diameter have similar dimensions.
 For larger radomes, 8m (26ft) diameter and above, panel sizes are small relative to the antenna diameter.
 Here, the shadow length geometry differences becomes insignificant.
-We will see later that the for large radomes, the quasi-random geometry is fundamental to achieving enhanced RF performance.
+We will see later that the for large radomes, the quasi-random geometry is superior and fundamental to achieving enhanced RF performance.

-When structural requirements force w to exceed RF electromagnetic specification limits, two approaches are available to reduce transmission loss and electromagnetic degradation.
+When structural requirements make w large enough to exceed RF electromagnetic specification limits, two approaches are available to reduce transmission loss and electromagnetic degradation.
 The first method appeals to the design shape of the framework member.
 The second method appeals to a process known as impedance matching where the framework electronic signature w*IFR is reduced in value.
 Both methods are described below.

-A radome transmission loss (scattering loss) comparison for the symmetric orange peel and quasi-random radome is shown in Figure 7.
+A radome transmission loss (scattering loss) comparison for the symmetric orange peel and quasi-random small 7.7m (22ft) radomes are shown in Figure 8.
 To help with the contrast, the perpendicular joint is used with the orange peel geometry radome and the parallel lap joint with the quasi random geometry radome.
-Figure 7 shows that the transmission loss and framework electronic signatures w*IFR increase from 0 at low frequencies to some maximum value dependant on the detailed design and dielectric joint properties.
+Figure 8 shows that the transmission loss and framework electronic signatures w*IFR increase from 0 at low frequencies to some maximum value dependent on the detailed design and dielectric joint properties.
 Clearly, the framework electronic signature w*IFR has fine structure that contributes to the complex nature of the transmission loss curves.
-In summary, the superior transmission loss performance of the symmetric orange peel random over the quasi-random unit is both a property of the shorter shadow length and smaller electronic signature.

 Clearly for a metal space frame radome, impedance matching is impossible.
 With a metal space frame radome, there is no approach for improving the framework electronic signature.